Budget consultation 2021/2022

 The Executive approved the outline budget proposals at the Executive meeting on 19 January 2021, and they will seek to finalise these, taking account of consultation responses on 16 February 2021.

-The Council meeting on 25 February 2021 will consider the Budget and set the Council Tax for Eden District, the County Council and the Police.
+The Council meeting on 25 February 2021 considered the Budget and set the Council Tax for Eden District, the County Council and the Police.

 How is my total Council Tax bill decided?